huaweicloud/terraform-provider-huaweicloud/docs/resources/cloudtable_cluster.md

 ## Attributes Reference

-In addition to the arguments listed above, the following computed attributes are exported:
+In addition to all arguments above, the following attributes are exported:

+* `id` - Specifies a resource ID in UUID format.

 * `created` - Time when the cluster was created.